manassaloi/manassaloi.github.io/_posts/2019-12-27-little-things-slack-great.markdown

 ---
 layout: post
-title:  "Little things which make Slack great "
+title:  "Little things which make Slack great"

 ---
 Slack is an amazing product to use because their creators have put a lot of thought into their product.
 They have nailed down the experience on flows/things which people used to take for granted in enterprise software